qzhou19/COVID-19-Analysis/README.md

 3. How is the situation in China now at 3 months after the outbreak?
 Will it get cleared soon?
 4. How long it will take to see the panic outbreak in the US and when it will clear out?

 Based on this analysis, the spreading of COVID-19 generally has 3 phases, slowly growing, fast transimitting, stable plateau.
-Different province in China all have similar spreading trend.
+Different province in China all have similar spreading trends.
 After 3 months, most province in China have the virus under control while Hubei still has a long way to go.
 Compared to China, the US is currently in the early fast transimtting phase.
 If following similar protocol and strategy as in China, the virus should finsh its course in the next a few months.
 We shall take precautious and avoid public areas in the near future.